 - Object Number:

-- brass (copper, zinc alloy), foam, metal (unknown), paper (fibre product), plastic (unidentified)
+- brass (copper, zinc alloy), foam, metal (unknown), paper (fibre product) and plastic (unidentified)

 valve: 85 mm x 60 mm x 45 mm, 106.27 g